|“Customer”||Your organisation and includes employees, consultants, representatives and agents.|

 Unless required to do so by law or with the prior written consent of the other, each party will preserve the confidentiality of all Confidential Information of the other obtained in connection with these Terms.
 Neither party will, without the prior written consent of the other, disclose or make any Confidential Information available to any person, or use the same for its own benefit, other than as expressed herein.
 Each party’s obligations under this clause will survive termination of these Terms.
 Such Confidentiality shall not apply to (a) any information which is in the public domain or otherwise freely available other than by a breach of these Terms; (b) any information obtained from a third party who lawfully acquired it and who is under no obligation restricting its disclosure or (c) any information independently obtained without access to Confidential Information.

-Aqilla is bound by UK law and the EU General Data Protection Regulation.
+Aqilla is bound by the UK General Data Protection Regulation.

 These Terms will continue for the period covered by the Subscription as specified or automatically continue for the same period unless either party terminates these Terms by giving notice to the other party at least 30 days before the end of any relevant payment period.
 Any subscription fee payable for the month to date will be payable upon termination.
 Upon termination, Customer will immediately cease to use the Software and the Website.